Calling Elvis

-"Calling Elvis" is a song written by Mark Knopfler and performed by Dire Straits.
+"Calling Elvis" is a song written by Mark Knopfler and performed by British rock band Dire Straits.
 It first appeared on the final studio album by the band, On Every Street (1991).
-It was released as the first single from that album, peaking at number 21 in the United Kingdom, and reaching the Top 10 in numerous other countries.
+It was released in August 1991 by Vertigo and Warner Bros. as the first single from that album, peaking at number 21 in the United Kingdom, and reaching the top 10 in numerous other countries.
 It was included on the 2005 compilation The Best of Dire Straits & Mark Knopfler: Private Investigations.
 A live version of the song also appears on the 1993 live album On the Night.

 Content

 The song is about an Elvis fan who believes Elvis Presley is still alive, making references to many of his songs, including "Heartbreak Hotel", "Love Me Tender", "Love Me (Treat Me Like a Fool)", "Don't Be Cruel" and "Return to Sender", as well as the expression "Elvis has left the building".
 Mark Knopfler has been quoted as saying the idea came to him one day when he left his phone off the hook and his brother-in-law tried repeatedly to get hold of him.
 Upon finally doing so, the brother-in-law remarked Mark was harder to get hold of than Elvis.